 Cold and Flu: Prevention and Natural Therapies

 It’s important to strengthen and maintain a healthy immune system all year round so that your body can adequately fight influenza viruses and the viruses that cause the common cold.
 Though many people believe it’s not possible to ward off a cold or the flu, with the exception of the flu vaccine, the truth is we actually have a great deal of control over our health during the cold and flu season.
 Scientific studies support the effectiveness of cold and flu prevention strategies and natural therapies.
-By following these measures, we can control whether we get sick, the duration of recovery time, and the severity of symptoms.
+By following these measures, we can exert some control over whether we get sick, the duration of recovery time, and the severity of symptoms.

-Six Preventive Strategies To help you maintain a healthy immune system, incorporate these six strategies into your daily routine:
+8 Preventive Strategies To help you maintain a healthy immune system, incorporate these 8 strategies into your daily routine:

 - Get enough sleep: Inadequate sleep weakens your immune system and makes you more susceptible to viruses and illness.
 Your body needs 7–9 hours of sleep every night.
 To help improve sleep, read our 12 tips for better sleep here.